 - Almond butter or cashew butter: instead of isolated fats such as oil or margarine, we will use nut butters instead.
 We want rich muffins but still healthy.
 I would recommend almond butter for a boost in vitamin E 👊🏻 !
 Again, we are looking for a neutral flavor nut butter, so almond or cashew butter are the best options.

-- Non-dairy milk: I recommend using soy milk but you can substitute with almond milk for a soy-free version.
+- Non-dairy milk: I recommend using soy milk, but you can substitute it with almond milk for a soy-free version.

 Soaking the oats.

 Simple right?
 But who would have thought?
 Just a baking expert as Sally.
 Her recipes aren’t vegan but, when it comes to baking, I always end up going over to her blog to get some awesome tips that I can, most of the times, “veganize”.
 In this case, I didn’t even had to do that.
 I just had to soak the oats.

 And that’s how this beautiful babies were born.
 Tall, moist, sweet, rich and full of blueberry awesomeness.
 The perfect vegan blueberry oatmeal muffins.
 Oil-free, not too high in fat, full of fiber and the most important part…delicious.

 When you read the recipe, don’t get confused by the amount of syrup and nut butter.
 I´m going to break this down for you, in case calories/sugar/fats are something you might need to be careful with.
 Each muffin contains:

 - 225 calories